 What age did you start singing and playing piano?

 I think I started playing piano in year 3, so I must have been about seven, and then singing is something I did from about the age of eight because I used to do performing arts.
 I’ve always sung a little bit in my bedroom before that but then when I started doing performing arts that kind of made me sing a lot more and then I just combined the two with songwriting as well, that came with it, when you play the piano and then you sing.
 Then Ed Sheeran, I remember he came along and I kind of wanted to be able to write, to express how I feel and try and get other people to relate, so songwriting came as well like about age eight.

-Tell us about the tour you’re going on with Emily Middlemas, how did that come about?
+Can you tell us about the tour you’re going on with Emily Middlemas, and how did that come about?

 Do you have any other shows apart from the tour coming up?

-I’m doing a set at a festival, Shebfarm Fest in Devon, that will be good, it’s on the 2nd of September.
-I’ve got events coming up in December, I think December the 2nd, there’s a few charity things as well and shows just keep popping up out of nowhere.
+I’m doing a set at Shebfarm Fest in Devon on the 2nd of September, that will be good.
+I’ve got events coming up in December, I think December the 2nd, there are a few charity things as well and shows just keep popping up out of nowhere.